 While most people don’t set out to choose a studio to live in, many people end up embracing the life that comes with city living.
 Make sure to design studio spaces around the way that people live, not just around the building or number of occupants.
 When studios are designed with the occupants in mind, they become warm, welcoming places that are full of character, and just the type of home many city dwellers would love to make.
 Think of the way you interact with your home and make your studio unique to fit that way of life.
 Design for studio living on all levels to create a home that transcends its size.

-For more on small space living in general, check out Homepolish designer Ariel Feldman’s shoppable guide.
+For more on small space living in general, check out Homepolish designer Ariel Okin’s shoppable guide.